-- 1. Add conditional note committing to constructing an 8-foot planting strip, and 8-foot sidewalk on District Dr and Shorthorn St as depicted on site plan. - 2.
+- Add conditional note committing to constructing an 8-foot planting strip, and 8-foot sidewalk on District Dr and Shorthorn St as depicted on site plan.
+Addressed - 2.
 Revise site plan and conditional note(s) to commit to replacing existing ADA curb ramps at the intersection of District Dr and Shorthorn St to ensure PROWAG compliance.
 Ramp type and location to be determined during the permitting process.
 If ramps are deemed to be PROWAG compliant replacement will not be necessary.
+Addressed

-3. Add conditional note(s) that all private alleys/ streets to meet all minimum horizontal and vertical design requirements.
+- 3. Add conditional note(s) that all private alleys/ streets to meet all minimum horizontal and vertical design requirements.
+Addressed - 4.
+New Comment: Revise site plan and add conditional note(s) that all residential driveways will be built CLDSM standards for residential alleys and will be a minimum of 10' wide per the detail(s).